stijn-dejongh/lovecraft_public_domain/raw_converts/te.md

   It was at 3:15 P.M., August 12, that poor Klenze went wholly mad.
 He had been in the conning tower using the searchlight when I saw him bound into the library compartment where I sat reading, and his face at once betrayed him.
-I will repeat here what he said, underlining the words he emphasised:  "    He     is calling!
+I will repeat here what he said, underlining the words he emphasised:"   He     is calling!
 He     is calling!
 I hear him!
 We must go! " As he spoke he took his ivory image from the table, pocketed it, and seized my arm in an effort to drag me up the companionway to the deck.
 In a moment I understood that he meant to open the hatch and plunge with me into the water outside, a vagary of suicidal